Premiere logo icon

 Introduction

-Adobe Premiere Pro, part of the Adobe Creative Cloud package, is a powerful timeline-based video editing software application.
+Adobe Premiere, part of the Adobe Creative Cloud package, is a powerful timeline-based video editing software application.
 This sophisticated editing platform is considered to be an industry standard, and is used worldwide by professionals to edit video footage.

 Creating a New Project

-2. Welcome message when Premiere is first opened
+2. Home screen when Premiere is first opened

 Premiere Interface with all 6 sections divided with purple outlines

-4. Project Pane: The Project Pane is to the left of the Timeline in the bottom left of the interface, directly below the Source Panel.
-This is where all your media and projects are stored, along with copies of your sequences.
+1. Project Panel: The Project Panel can be found on the bottom left of the interface, directly below the Source Panel and next to the Timeline.
+This is where all your media files are stored after they have been imported, along with copies of your sequences.

-6. Tool Bar: The Tool Bar is directly to the left of your Timeline.
-This is where you can access all of the different tools in Premiere Pro.
-We will go over tools in detail later in the manual.
+5. Tools Panel: The Tools Panel is directly to the left of your Timeline.
+This is where you can access all of the different tools in Premiere.
+The most commonly used tools are the Selection Tool, Razor Tool, and Type Tool.

 Resetting the Workspace